DataJunction/dj/docs/content/0.1.0/docs/data-modeling/dimension-links.md

 {{< /mermaid >}}

 This join link was configured using `events`'s `user_id` column joined to the `user` dimension's `id` column.
-This tells DJ how to perform a join, should we ever need the `country` dimension for any of the fact's downstream metrics.
+This tells DJ how to perform a join, should we ever need the `country` dimension for any of the `events` node's downstream metrics.

 {{< alert icon="👉" >}}
 In most cases, the join link's `join_on` clause will just be equality comparisons between the primary key and foreign